 What is a marketing strategy?

-Marketing strategies used by supermarkets are huge and well thought out plans to encourage customers to visit and spend more than they bargained for.
+Supermarket marketing strategies encourage customers to visit and spend more than they bargained for.

-They are in the business to sell and make money after all and you’re in the business to save money.
+After all, they are in the business to sell and make money, and you’re in the industry to save money.

-At the grocery store level brand marketing and sales strategy fall into the same picture where the manufacturer wants their products seen by the customers and the supermarket wants to sell the product to earn money.
+At the grocery store level, brand marketing and sales strategy fall into the same picture: the manufacturer wants their products seen by the customers, and the supermarket wants to sell the product to earn money.

-Essentially marketing is an overall sales strategy from the time the product is introduced to the supermarket until the time a customer pays and walks out the door.
+Essentially, marketing is an overall sales strategy from when the product is introduced to the supermarket until a customer pays and walks out the door.

-If this happens then the marketing strategy of the product worked whether it be from packaging, shelf visuals, signage, sales, coupons, samples or other media attention the product has been given.
+If this happens, the product’s marketing strategy works, whether from packaging, shelf visuals, signage, sales, coupons, samples, or other media attention the product has been given.

-The good news is customers can almost always return a product if they are not satisfied however manufacturers and supermarkets bet on most customers not returning to get their money back when not satisfied.
+The good news is that customers can almost always return a product if they are unsatisfied.

-It’s not as if businesses set out to make or sell a product that is horrible as that’s far from the truth but marketing tricks are everywhere and consumers, YOU are the TARGET.
+It’s not as if businesses set out to make or sell a horrible product, as that’s far from the truth, but marketing tricks are everywhere, and as consumers, YOU are the TARGET.

 The food retail industry comprises of food sold at food and beverage retailers such as supermarkets and grocery stores, convenience stores, mass merchandisers and specialty stores.